 Two different honors programs are available for excellent students: Research CS Honors and Honors Academy.
 Students of all Master programs offered by the Computer Science department can apply.

 Both honors programs are extracurricular, i.e., done on top of the regular Master program, that is, the EC obtained do not count towards the 120 credits you need to accumulate for your Master program.

 Do you hold a Bachelor's degree obtained in the Netherlands?
 If so, you will be able to spend time in another country during the program.
 There are various options available:

 - Taking one course/courses at a university in another country

 - Undertaking your final project in another country

 The final project of your program is of 6 months' duration and you produce it in your final semester.
 You will specialize in a single subject and demonstrate that you are able to organize a research project independently.
 You carry out the project within one of the computer science research groups, possibly in collaboration with a partner in industry.

-Further information can be found in the Master's guide.
+More information can be found on the education guide website.